orb-community/orb-website/docs/index.md

 *A business intelligence platform for orchestrating dynamic edge observability*

-## What is Orb?
-Born at [NS1 Labs](https://ns1.com/labs), **Orb** is a new kind of observability platform, fully [open source](http://orb.community) and backed by [NS1](https://ns1.com), that helps operators, developers, and end users understand their networks, distributed applications, and traffic flows in real time.

-It combines concepts from Edge Compute, Internet of Things (IoT), and high-throughput stream processing to offer command of a fleet of distributed agents that can be orchestrated in real time to summarize high-volume, information-dense data streams down to lightweight, actionable datasets directly at the edge.

 <a class="github-button" href="https://github.com/ns1labs/orb" data-size="large" aria-label="Star ns1labs/orb on GitHub">Star on GitHub</a>

+## Introduction
+Born at [NS1 Labs](https://ns1.com/labs), **Orb** is a new kind of observability platform that makes it easier for operators and developers to gain a deeper understanding of their networks, distributed applications, and traffic flows in real time.
+Orb allows you to collect and filter critical "small data" from your global network and translates that data into lightweight, actionable insight.
+The platform is completely [open-source](https://github.com/ns1labs/orb), extensible, vendor-neutral, and cloud-native.

+Orb combines concepts from Edge Compute, Internet of Things (IoT), and high-throughput stream processing—giving you command over a fleet of distributed observability agents deployed at the edge.

-## Why use Orb?
+## Features

-**Orb** gives you a precision instrument to collect just the observability data you are interested in, extracting the needles from the haystack at the edge.
-It is based on the [pktvisor](https://github.com/ns1/pktvisor) observability agent.
-The platform is open source, extensible, vendor-neutral, and cloud-native.

-## How does Orb work?
 ### Form
- **Orb** orchestrates network observability policies across a fleet of agents on the edge in real time.
-This allows you to dynamically filter and collect precise “small data” from your global network, providing you with lightweight, immediately actionable results.
+ **Orb** orchestrates network observability policies across a fleet of agents on the edge—providing you with lightweight, immediately actionable results in real time.

-* Designed to plug into popular observability stacks, like Prometheus and Elasticsearch, plus cloud storage and data pipelines
+* Plugs into popular observability stacks, like Prometheus and Elasticsearch, as well as cloud storage and data pipelines
-* Fast, reliable, secure, modular, extensible, open source
+* Powered by a fast, reliable, secure, modular, extensible, open-source platform
-* Dynamic administration and configuration
+* Enables dynamic administration and configuration
-* Modular system of inputs and analyzers
+* Deployed as a modular system of inputs and analyzers
-* Cloud-native, microservices-based architecture
+* Built using a cloud-native, microservices-based architecture
-* Self-host (docker-compose or k8s) or SaaS option
+* Offers a self-hosted (via docker-compose or k8s) or SaaS option

 ### Function
- A resource-efficient side-car style agent (the open source [pktvisor](https://github.com/ns1/pktvisor)) performs edge analysis on network data streams, combined with an IoT-inspired central control plane and UI that provide fleet and configuration management functionality.
+ The resource-efficient, side-car style [pktvisor](https://github.com/ns1/pktvisor) observability agent performs edge analysis on network data streams, while an IoT-inspired central control plane and UI provides fleet and configuration management tools.

-* Adjusts analysis and collection parameters in real time across the entire fleet via a powerful control plane
+* Adjusts analysis and collection parameters dynamically across the entire fleet via a powerful control plane
-* Manages a fleet of pktvisor agents, including heartbeats, tagging, and grouping
+* Provides centralized fleet management, allowing you to configure heartbeats, tagging, and grouping for each of the pktvisor agents
-* Orchestrates dataset policies to decide what data to extract from which agents
+* Orchestrates data set policies that specify the type of data to extract from each agent

 ### Outcome
-**Orb** focuses on edge analysis, preferring “small data” style actionable metrics over collection and storage of terabytes of raw, inscrutable data: think of it as a scalpel rather than a machete.
+**Orb** focuses on edge analysis, preferring “small data”-style, actionable metrics over the collection and storage of terabytes of raw, inscrutable data.

-* Visualize and automate on results both at the edge (for hyper-real-time local view) or centrally in the cloud (for global view)
+* Allows you to visualize and automate on data at the edge for a hyper-real-time local view or centrally in the cloud for a global view
-* Central collection and exporting of summarized results that are then available for analytics, security, automation, etc.
+* Streamlines data collection and exporting back to the control data where it is available for analytics, security, automation, etc.
 * Provides a single pane of glass across all sensors
-* Provides a deep dive into visualizations and analytics that can help you make more effective network decisions in the future
+* Delivers the necessary tools to help you make more effective network decisions

 <img src="../img/ORB-diagram1.png" alt="Orb" width="400"/>